Book2009/FE-NOC/README.md

 ### **Team History**

  Our team name "The Nocturnalists" are what is called “night owls”.
 We tend to work mostly at night because we find ourselves more focused and active once it gets dark.
-An owl, is also a symbol of wisdom and knowledge.
+An owl is also a symbol of wisdom and knowledge.
 It consists of the word "Nocturnal", which means animals well known for being active during nighttime, with the suffix "-ist" indicating someone who practices or specializes in something.
 Like us, we love to work during nighttime.

 The name The Nocturnalist starts from our senior since the year 2015 in FLL Asia Pacific competition that took place in Australia.
 They won first place in national and got the Innovation Solution Award in international stage.</p>
  This is the first generation.